adetection/adetection.github.io/README.md

-## Welcome to A-Detection
+## Welcome to A-Detector

-A-Detection is a software developed to automate the analysis of network anomalies in large dataframes.
-Thanks to a series of algorithms, A-Detection can detect anomalous data and display it in dynamic graphics.
+A-Detector is a software developed to automate the analysis of network anomalies in large dataframes.
+Thanks to a series of algorithms, A-Detector can detect anomalous data and display it in dynamic graphics.

 ![logo](https://github.com/adetection/adetection.github.io/blob/master/plot.png?raw=true)